zoffixznet/perl6.party/post/IRC-Client-Perl-6-Multi-Server-IRC-Module.md

-%% title: IRC::Client: Perl 6 Multi-Server IRC
+%% title: IRC::Client: Perl 6 Multi-Server IRC (or Awesome Async Interfaces with Perl 6)
 %% date: 2016-07-23
 %% desc: A tutorial for writing IRC bots with Perl 6